AlexOrlek/ATCG/README.md

 See the [Example](#ATCG-example) below for a visual depiction of how the alignment parsing steps described above work.

-The rationale for calculating ANI and distance statistics from the shortest ranges of the non-overlapping alignment set is explained in the [compare.py FAQ](#16-compare.py-FAQ).
+The rationale for the alignment parsing steps described above is explained in the [compare.py FAQ](#16-compare.py-FAQ).